-- 1. Preserve and maintain special education staff including special education paraprofessionals - 2.
-Preserve social emotional and health support including guidance counselors, social workers, psychologists, and nurses - 3.
+- 1. Preserve and maintain special education staff including special education paraprofessionals - Preserve social emotional and health support including guidance counselors, social workers, psychologists, and nurses - 3.
 Preserve core academics and Brookline's small class sizes - 4.
 Prioritize and preserve spending on educational technology support, software and hardware, and professional development in technology and K-8 math - 5.
-Preserve programs that support equity including English Language Education, METCO, and Steps to Success - Contingency planning includes identifying savings that will allow for operation of a hybrid approach for part of the year and for purchasing additional supplies and materials (health and learning related)
+Preserve programs that support equity including English Language Education, METCO, and Steps to Success - 6.
+Determine how best to preserve and maintain Brookline Early Education Program (BEEP) - Contingency planning includes identifying savings that will allow for operation of a hybrid approach for part of the year and for purchasing additional supplies and materials (health and learning related)